-Before this shocking discovery, my adoptive parents never told me that I was adopted.
+Before this discovery, my adoptive parents never told me that I was adopted.
 For forty years, they made it their mission to make sure I never discovered the truth about my own origins.
-Their decades of lies and manipulations (along with a variety of other long-term issues, some of which I discuss later in this post) ultimately led to me walking away from them in early 2018–just a few months after my initial discovery.
-It hasn’t been easy, but I absolutely made the right decision for my circumstances and have no regrets.
+Their decades of lies ultimately led to me walking away from them in early 2018–just a few months after my initial discovery.
+It hasn’t been easy, but I made the right decision for my unique circumstances and have zero regrets.

 I am a late discovery adoptee.
 Late discovery adoptees are adults who are adopted but whose adoptive parents did not disclose their adoption status to them at an appropriate age.
 Any adoption disclosure beyond the earliest years of life is universally considered to be too late.
 (Related: How to talk to your child about their adoption)